 6. What do I need to submit in order to complete my application?

 We require your application, application fee ($40 check or money order for hard copy applications only), essay, official transcript(s) and two letters of recommendation; one must be from a professor, teacher or counselor that knows you well.
 We do not require SAT or ACT scores however, you may still submit them as part of your application.

 [Return to Top]

 1. Do you accept transfer credits?
 Do I have to start in the first-year program if I transfer?

 It is possible to transfer into LIU Global as a freshman, sophomore or junior.
 Like most universities in the United States, LIU Global requires students earn their final 64 college credits to be eligible for a degree.
 LIU Global accepts up to 64 transfer credits with a grade of "C" or better.
-If you have more than 24 college credits, you are considered an upperclassman and may not start in our first-year program in Costa Rica.
+If you have more than 24 transferrable college credits, it is possible to begin your study at other LIU Global centers and programs in addition to the Costa Rica program.
+Prospective students are encouraged to speak with a counselor for specific information.
 Transfer students must complete a transfer application and submit official transcripts as well as two letters of recommendation.